• Skip to primary navigation

 In 1970, General Motors employed 80,000 people in Flint; by 2015, that number was 6,000.
 More recently, with GM focusing on truck manufacturing, Flint has been spared some of the sweeping layoffs announced for facilities in other parts of Michigan.
 Nonetheless, the city has lost a significant portion of its more affluent population in recent years, even though Flint is home to four institutions of higher learning, including Kettering University, an engineering school that is the fastest growing university in Michigan.
 Vacant school buildings dot the city, as do acres of concrete surrounded by barbed wire, marking the remains of the factories where tens of thousands of people once worked.

-According to 2022 data, in Flint:
+According to 2024 U.S. Census data, in Flint, MI:

-• 39.6% of households have an income under $25,000
+• ~42% of households have an annual income of under $25,000

-• 69.4% of residents under 18 live in poverty
+• 34% of residents and 46% of children under 18 live in poverty

 Family-to-Family’s partner in Flint is the Boys and Girls Club of Greater Flint, an organization that provides extensive afterschool programs for 1,500 area children ages 7 to 17, 70% of whom live at or below the poverty level.
 Programs include arts classes, literacy programs, sports, a homework center, computers, a video music production center and a game room.
 BGCGF serves 20,000 meals a year to area children as well.